War in Afghanistan (2001–2021): 2010–2011: Strategic agreements and death of Bin Laden

+2012–2013: U.S. troop incidents, Obama-Karzai meetings

 Beginning in January 2012, incidents involving US troops occurred that were described by The Sydney Morning Herald as "a series of damaging incidents and disclosures involving US troops in Afghanistan."
 These incidents created fractures in the partnership between Afghanistan and ISAF, raised the question whether discipline within US troops was breaking down, undermined "the image of foreign forces in a country where there is already deep resentment owing to civilian deaths and a perception among many Afghans that US troops lack respect for Afghan culture and people" and strained the relations between Afghanistan and the United States.
 Besides an incident involving US troops who posed with body parts of dead insurgents and a video apparently showing a US helicopter crew singing "bye-bye Miss American Pie" before blasting a group of Afghan men with a Hellfire missile these "high-profile US military incidents in Afghanistan" also included the 2012 Afghanistan Quran burning protests and the Panjwai shooting spree.

-Pakistan-US tensions

-Tensions between Pakistan and the US were heightened in late September after several Pakistan Frontier Corps soldiers were killed and wounded.
-The troops were attacked by a US piloted aircraft that was pursuing Taliban forces near the Afghan-Pakistan border, but for unknown reasons opened fire on two Pakistan border posts.
-In retaliation for the strike, Pakistan closed the Torkham ground border crossing to NATO supply convoys for an unspecified period.
-This incident followed the release of a video allegedly showing uniformed Pakistan soldiers executing unarmed civilians.
-After the Torkham border closing, Pakistani Taliban attacked NATO convoys, killing several drivers and destroying around 100 tankers.

-ISAF forces skirmished Pakistan's armed forces on 26 November, killing 24 Pakistani soldiers.
-Each side claimed the other shot first.
-Pakistan blocked NATO supply lines and ordered Americans to leave Shamsi Airfield.

-Killing of Osama bin Laden

-On 2 May 2011, US officials announced that al-Qaeda leader Osama bin Laden had been killed in Operation Neptune Spear, conducted by the US Navy SEALs, in Abbottabad, Pakistan.
-Pakistan came under intense international scrutiny after the raid.
-The Pakistani government denied that it had sheltered bin Laden, and said it had shared information with the CIA and other intelligence agencies about the compound since 2009.